 Welcome to a world of possibilities.

-“I was fortunate in the strength of my instructors,” says Alexandra Strout, who is in the top of her class at Sacramento State’s Paramedic Program.
+Alexandra Strout is in the top of her class at Sacramento State’s Paramedic Program and credits the strength of her instructors.
 “They’re in the field as firefighters and paramedics, and they’ve been there and done the work.
 It makes a difference in the knowledge they provide you.
 It’s one of the strong points of the program.”